ibm-cloud-architecture/icp-ocp-migration-guide/README.md

 ## Hardware and hypervisor

 ICP can be deployed on (Linux) x86\_64, Power (ppc64le) and IBM Z and LinuxOne.
-OpenShift now can only run x86\_64 hardware.
+OpenShift now can run x86\_64 and Power hardware.
 Each has its own sizing recommendation in terms of CPU, memory and disk space.
 You can reference the system requirement for both below: